samikshamodi/TwoPassAssembler/README.md

 During the first pass of the assembler, it first checks if there is a label.
 If the label is already present in the symbol table then it shows the error - a symbol has been defined more than once.
-It then searches for the opcode in opcode table.
+It then searches for the opcode in the opcode table.
 If it is not found then it shows the error -  The name in the opcode is not a legal opcode.
 For a legal opcode, if the length(instruction line read) is less than the required no of mandatory field then it shows the error - an opcode not supplied with enough operands.
 For a legal opcode, if the length(instruction line read) is more than the required no of mandatory field (since the comments have been removed when the input file is processed) then it shows the error - an opcode not supplied with too many operands.